Equal Educational Opportunity Policy

 The investigator will serve as a neutral fact-finder.
 The investigation will consist of (but will not necessarily be limited to) interviews of the Complainant, the Respondent, and other individuals who may have witnessed the reported incident or incidents.
 When the investigator has completed the investigation, the outcome of the investigation will be shared with the Complainant and the Respondent.
 The findings may also be shared with other college administrators on a need-to-know basis and to the extent appropriate at the discretion of the investigator and in consultation with appropriate college administrators.

-If the investigator finds, by preponderance of the evidence, a violation of this policy by a faculty respondent, the matter will be referred to the Provost and Dean of Faculty for further action and to determine appropriate remedial actions.
+If the investigator finds, by a preponderance of the evidence, a violation of this policy by a faculty respondent, the matter will be referred to the Provost and Dean of Faculty for further action and to determine appropriate remedial actions.
 For staff and other non-faculty respondents, a finding of a violation of this policy will be referred to Human Resources for further action and to determine appropriate remedial actions.
 Such actions may include written warnings, required counseling, probation, termination or other remedial measures.

 The college will not tolerate retaliation against an individual for filing a complaint or for assisting in the investigation of a complaint.
 Retaliation is defined as taking or attempting adverse action against a person or group because that person or group participated in a good faith report or investigation under this procedure whether as a grievant, respondent, witness, administrator or in any other role.
 Retaliation can be committed by any individual or group of individuals, not just the Complainant or Respondent.
 Retaliation can take many forms, including threats, intimidation, bullying, assault, physical harm, emotional abuse damage or theft of property, exclusion from a position, association or event, among others.
-Individuals who believe they have been subject to retaliation should immediately report their concerns to the Institutional Equity Officer, Provost, Associate Vice President of Human Resources or the Vice President for Inclusion, Diversity and Equity.
+Individuals who believe they have been subject to retaliation should immediately report their concerns to the Institutional Equity Officer, Provost, Associate Vice President of Human Resources or the Vice President for Equity and Inclusion.

 All actions taken to investigate and resolve complaints through this procedure shall be conducted with as much privacy, discretion and confidentiality as possible without compromising the thoroughness and fairness of the investigation.
 All persons involved should treat the situation with respect.
 To conduct a thorough investigation, the investigator may discuss the complaint with witnesses and those persons involved in or affected by the complaint, and those persons necessary to assist in the investigation or to implement appropriate disciplinary actions.
 Disciplinary outcomes will be kept confidential.